Kuvelet/SQL_Auto_Master_Cross/README.md

 | PartID_3    | Mevotech | 011f238fe      |

+My plan is to restructure this data by creating dedicated columns for each unique **CrossName**, ensuring a more organized and accessible format.
+For each row, I will generate all possible combinations of values derived from the dataset.

+- If a **CrossName** is not available for a particular entry, it will be represented as **null** to maintain data integrity.
+- In cases where multiple **CrossNames** exist for the same brand, each unique combination will be represented in separate rows.
+This approach ensures that every possible permutation is captured, providing a comprehensive view of the data.

+By restructuring the data in this way, the **sales team** will be able to efficiently query and retrieve information from customer **RFQs (Requests for Quotations)**.
+This will streamline the process of identifying the relevant cross-references and enhance the team's ability to respond to customer inquiries with greater accuracy and speed.

+Below is the sample output wanted using the given sample data

 | CompanyPart# | Moog | Mevotech | Dorman | Mas | OEMcond                                       |
 |--------------|------------------|-------------------|------------------|------------------|----------------------------------------------|
 | PartID_1     | 399084d8f         | e7ffc5be7         | NaN              | NaN              | 1a399853c                                    |